mkuiper/MD_workflow_py/README.txt

 you are ready to launch the jobs.
 You can do this with:
 ./mdwf -s

-This should submit the jobs in each directory one by one.
+This submits the jobs in each directory one by one.

 You can monitor the status of each job with the command:
 ./mdwf -m

-Should you need to stop all the jobs you can do so with:
+Should you need to stop all the jobs immediately you can do so with:
 ./mdwf --stop_jobs

+If you prefer to pause the jobs, allowing current runs to finish, use ./mdwf --pause
+This writes a 'pausejob' file in each directory which causes the runs to stop.

 After all your jobs are finished, you will be interested to concatenate and view your MD data with VMD.
 This can be done with: